mehanic spaying WD40 from a can

 What Do the Mechanics Think About WD 40?

-However, they say the soap water or any simple lime green is often the most simple and best way for de-greasing.
-Previously, they want you to apply a fresh coat of lubricant to the bike chain.
+However, they say soap water is often the simplest and best way to degrade.
+Previously, they want you to apply a fresh coat of lubricant to the chain.

-In their opinion editorials, mechanics say that if you are using a WD40 as a solvent or a degreaser, it’s probably fine; however, leaving your bike chain clean, glossy, shiny, and nice-looking comes with a cost.
+In their opinion editorials, mechanics say that if you use a WD40 as a solvent or a degreaser, it’s probably fine; however, leaving your bicycle chain clean, glossy, shiny, and nice-looking comes with a cost.

-Repeated use of WD40 will make your bike chain attract all kinds of undesirable’s specks of dirt and waste.
-It will break down your bike chain.
+Repeated use of WD40 will make the chain attract all kinds of undesirable specks of dirt and waste.
+It will damage your chain sooner or later.
 The gear transition will not be as smooth.
 The chains will not sync as they used to.
 There will be an increase in friction coefficient in the gear chain.

-However, there is a product called 3-in-1 multipurpose oil from WD40.
-The WD40 will provide enough suitable friction between the chains of your bike.
-It will protect against any wear and tear too.
-Moreover, it will keep the bike chain shiny, glossy and new.
+However, there is a product called WD40 3-In-One Multi-Purpose Oil.
+The 3-In-One Multi-Purpose Oil will provide enough suitable friction between the chains of your bike.
+It will protect against any wear and tear, too.
+Moreover, it will keep the bike chain shiny, glossy, and new.

 The product was first brought into the market in 1894.
 But 101 years later, the WD40 company bought the formula and started marketing it.
 Still, some professional cyclists and MTBers are hesitant to use the 3 in 1 multipurpose oil.